santoshtmp/wordpress-citation-note/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin add and manage citation fields for WordPress posts using a user-friendly editor interface.
+This plugin add and manage citation fields for WordPress page/posts and CPT using a user-friendly editor interface.

 == Description ==